 Climbing Hydrangea will not do well in full sun, give it a partial shade setting for the best results.
 In colder Zone 5 or in high humidity climates, it can handle more direct morning sun with afternoon shade.
 If you live in a drier climate or in Zones 8, 9 and 10, you should plant in full shade.
 Mulch the root zone 3 to 4 inches deep to keep surface roots consistently moist and cool.

 Please note that they do take time to get established in your soil.
 This plant is slow to establish but once it gets well rooted in the ground, the vigor improves dramatically.
 It is also slow to come into flower, so please remember that patience is a virtue.

 They definitely fit that old garden adage "the first year they sleep, the second year they creep and the third year they leap!"
-Once they start leaping for you, there is no stopping these vigorous plants.
 Give it a very sturdy structure to grow on.
 They'll add so much beauty to shady spots around your yard.

 The plant is nearly disease and pest free.
 The most common problem being chlorosis caused by higher pH soils.
 Fertilize with Dr. Earth's Acid Lovers Natural and Organic Premium Fertilizer in the fall and after blooming to keep plant healthy and soil pH acidic.

 It blooms on last year's wood, so prune right after its blooms start to fade in the late spring to early summer.
 Left alone, Climbing Hydrangea develops a bushy, informal habit.
 Keep it neat and uniform with regular light summer pruning.

 Finding Climbing hydrangea for sale can be a challenge.
 Buy yours from Nature Hills before we sell out!